-Directors who are not employees of the Company receive \$5,000 per year, in addition to \$1,000 for each meeting of the Board attended, plus reimbursement of reasonable out-of-pocket expenses.
+Directors who are not employees of the Company receive an annual fee of \$5,000 plus \$1,000 for each meeting of the Board attended.
 Directors who are employees of the Company do not receive compensation for such services.
 The officers and directors of the Company have entered into indemnification agreements with the Company.

 The Board has established an Audit Committee, the members of which are Messrs.
 Ronald Shiftan (Chairman) and Howard Bernstein.

 The Audit Committee meets with the Company's independent auditors during the course of their audit to review audit procedures and receive recommendations and reports from the auditors.
 In addition, the Audit Committee monitors all corporate activities to assure conformity with good practice and government regulations.
-The Audit Committee held one meeting during the year ended December 31, 1997.
+The Audit Committee held two meetings during the year ended December 31, 1998.

 The Board has established a Compensation Committee, the members of which are Messrs.
-Cohen (Chairman) and Siegel.
+Milton L. Cohen (Chairman) and Jeffrey Siegel.
 The Compensation Committee reviews and establishes the general employment and compensation practices and policies of the Company and approves procedures for the administration thereof, including such matters as the total salary and fringe benefit programs.
-The Compensation Committee held two meetings during the year ended December 31, 1997.
+The Compensation Committee held two meetings during the year ended December 31, 1998.

 The Board has established a Stock Option Committee, the members of which are Messrs.
-Cohen (Chairman) and Siegel.
-The Stock Option Committee is responsible for administering the 1991 Stock Option Plan.
+Milton L. Cohen (Chairman) and Jeffrey Siegel.
+The Stock Option Committee is responsible for administering the Company's 1991 Stock Option Plan.
 The Board also established the 1996 Incentive Stock Option Plan Committee, the members of which are Messrs.
-Shiftan (Chairman) and Bernstein.
+Ronald Shiftan (Chairman) and Howard Bernstein.
 The 1996 Incentive Stock Option Plan Committee is responsible for administering the 1996 Incentive Stock Option Plan.
-The Stock Option Committee held two meetings during the year ended December 31, 1997.
+The Stock Option Committees held three meetings during the year ended December 31, 1998.